syncfusion-content/angularjs-docs/angularjs/TreeMap/Getting-Started.md

 ## Enable Tooltip

-You can enable the tooltip by setting `showTooltip` property to “True”.
+You can enable the tooltip by setting `showTooltip` property to “true”.
 By default, it takes the property of the bound object that is referred in the `weightValuePath` and displays its content when the corresponding node is hovered.
 You can customize the template for tooltip using `tooltipTemplate` property.

 ## Leaf ItemSettings